ls-rcr/rules/english.md

          1. EXCEPTIONS to rule 2.1.7:
             1. Entering an area that the chaser can enter is not a violation of rule 2.1.7.
             2. A criminal may escape law enforcement by entering the black market and is not a violation of rule 2.1.7.
-      8. **Exchange any Lsrcr goods or services for real-life currency**.
-These goods include, but are not limited to, donator points, jail cards, or duel cards.
+      8. **Exchange any Lsrcr goods or services for real-life currency, goods, or services**.
+Lsrcr goods include, but are not limited to, donator points, jail cards, or duel cards.
       9. **Scoreboost**.
 Scoreboosting is repeatedly selling items, weapons, etc, or otherwise increasing your score in a particular class by collaborating with another account or by any other means in order to increase your score at an expedited rate.
 Leaving to evade cooldown timers shall also be considered scoreboosting.
       10. **Improperly use chat channels**:
           1. All chat channels shall be used for their original intended purpose.
 This includes administrative channels such as /ask or /adm.